bcgov/ds-intro-to-r-2-day/docs/09-intro-to-bcdata.md

 #   `FY2017/18` <chr>, `FY2018/19` <chr>, `FY2019/20` <chr>, `FY2020/21` <chr>
 ```

 Ok this is looking _much_ better.
-We now have data that is rectangular and looks more like something we can work with.
-We do have one more little thing to take care of though.
-You will notice the data is filled with `...`.
-Those are missing values in the data.
-R has a specific way of handling missing values and we need to tell `bcdc_get_data()` (via `read_csv()`) that those are missing values.
-We do this by adding another argument:
+We now have data that is rectangular and looks
+more like something we can work with.
+We do have one more thing to take
+care of though.
+You will notice the data is filled with `...` values.
+Those are missing
+values in the data.
+R has a specific way of handling missing values and we need
+to tell `bcdc_get_data()` (via `read_csv()`) that those are missing values.
+We
+do this by adding another argument so that R interprets the `...` as missing values:

 ```r